 • Strong Parent Participation

-The Prekindergarten Program offers comprehensive services to over 180 families.
-Vision and hearing screenings, referrals to public health clinics for immunizations and lead screening are an integral part of these services.
+The Prekindergarten Program offers comprehensive services to families.
+Vision and hearing screenings, referrals to public health clinics for immunizations and lead screening are part of these services.

-A Parent Advisory Council is formed at the beginning of the school year in each district and meets monthly to help set up field trips, plan special occasions, and advise the staff of family concerns.
+A Parent Advisory Council is formed at the beginning of the school year in each district and meets to help set up field trips, plan special occasions and advise the staff of family concerns.

-Currently centers are located in Dolgeville, Herkimer, Mohawk, Van Hornesville, and the Administrative Center located at 111 S. Main St. in Herkimer.
-All of the prekindergarten programs address the New York State Learning Standards and allow for developmentally appropriate programming for young children.
+Currently, centers are located in Dolgeville, Herkimer, Mohawk, Van Hornesville, and the Administrative Center located at 77 E. North St. in Ilion.
+All of the prekindergarten programs address the New York State Next Generation Learning Standards and allow for developmentally appropriate programming for young children.

-Herkimer BOCES is facilitating the state-funded Universal Prekindergarten classes for the Frankfort-Schuyler and West Canada Valley Central School Districts.
+Herkimer BOCES facilitates the state-funded Universal Prekindergarten classes for the Frankfort-Schuyler and West Canada Valley Central School Districts.
+Each district is able to offer half-day classes for 18 children in each section.
+Registration is held in the and if needed selection is done by lottery.